Give all of yourself to God

 Find your skill and do it

-- 12:3 Because God has kindly given me this mission assignment, I need to make sure you understand something.
+- 12:3 Because God, through his grace,2 has kindly given me this mission assignment, I need to make sure you understand something.
 Don’t get uppity.
 Keep a level head about who you are, and make good decisions based on the faith God has given you.

 - 12:4 The body that we walk around in every day has a lot of different body parts that do a lot of different things.

 - 12:5 Well, we Christians are one body in Christ.
 We are individual members of one church.
 We belong to each other.

 - 12:6 We each have a different skill set, thanks to God’s grace.
 If you’ve been given the gift of prophecy, then go ahead and prophesy as far as your faith will take you.